treyhunner/treyhunner.github.com/source/_posts/2018-02-19-loop-better-a-deeper-look-at-the-iterator-protocol.markdown

 Now that we've addressed the index-free `for` loop in our Python room, let's get some definitions out of the way now.

 An **iterable** is anything you can loop over with a `for` loop in Python.
-If you can loop over something with a `for` loop in Python, it is an iterable.
-And if something is an iterable, it can be looped over with a `for` loop.

-An *iterable* is anything that you *iterate* over.
+Iterables can be looped over and anything that can be looped over is an iterable.

 ```python
 for item in some_iterable: